TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.cantrdp.noboot/errorcode-0xc00002e3.md

 <properties
 pageTitle="VM in reboot loop"
-description="Virtual machine failed to boot with error code 0xC00002E3" infoBubbleText="VM is found to be in a reboot loop." service="microsoft.compute" resource="virtualmachines" authors="ram-kakani"
+description="Virtual machine failed to boot with error code 0xC00002E3" infoBubbleText="VM is in a reboot loop.
+See details on the right." service="microsoft.compute" resource="virtualmachines" authors="ram-kakani"